July 10, 2019

-Short term forecasts for Libby Dam elevations and inflows:
+Short term forecasts for Libby Dam elevations and inflow:

 Short term forecasts for Libby Dam outflow:

-Additionally, projected inflows and reservoir operations at Libby Dam through next summer can be found here:
+Additionally, projected inflows and reservoir operations at Libby Dam through the fall can be found here: